 .
 In TIME-TAG

-mode the position, arrival time, and (for FUV) pulse height of each detected photon are recorded in the memory buffer.
+mode the position, arrival time, and (for the FUV channel) pulse height of each detected photon are recorded in the memory buffer.
 In ACCUM

-mode only the locations of arriving photons is recorded.
+mode only the locations of arriving photons are recorded.

 mode is preferred because it allows for more sophisticated data reduction.
 For example, an observer may compare data from the night and day sides of the orbit or compute the count rate of an object whose intensity varies on short time scales.
 TIME-TAG